paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-043-preventing-weapons-of-mass-destruction-proliferation-and-terrorism.md

 (1) The terms “prevention of weapons of mass destruction proliferation and terrorism” and “prevention of WMD proliferation and terrorism” include activities under—

   (A) the programs specified in section 1501(b) of the National Defense Authorization Act for Fiscal Year 1997 (Public Law 104–201; 110 Stat.
 2731; [50 U.S.C.
-2362](./chapter-040-defense-against-weapons-of-mass-destruction.md#section-2362) note);
+2362](./chapter-040-defense-against-weapons-of-mass-destruction.md#section-2362) note); 11 See References in Text note below.

   (B) the programs for which appropriations are authorized by section 3101(a)(2) of the Bob Stump National Defense Authorization Act for Fiscal Year 2003 (Public Law 107–314; 116 Stat.
 2729);